 Sonic the Hedgehog – Two Distinct Experiences

-When I saw Sonic in the theater a couple months ago, I got the idea that it was a schmaltzy kid’s movie.
+When I saw Sonic in the theater a few months ago, I got the idea that it was some schmaltzy kid’s movie.
 A cute flick with themes of friendship and so on.

 Plus, I was too distracted by the CGI of Sonic himself and Dr. Eggman’s robots.
 Who was I to care about the dialogue?

-I was paying more attention to the corny dialogue and mentally nitpicking the subpar writing.
+I was paying more attention to the corny dialogue and mentally nitpicking its subpar writing.
 This wasn’t the dialogue of cool guys or suave Scorsese-gangsters.